Last Updated on

 Can I Give My Dog Prunes?
 Answer: Not Recommended

-If you feel something is obstructing your dog’s bowels you’ll need to contact the vet so you don’t want to be treating your dog for constipation if you suspect they’ve swallowed something that is now lodged in their system.
-You can also follow your vet’s advice if they are recommending prunes or prune juice for your dog.
-We have to speak in generalities here, but your vet will know your dog’s medical history, specific breed, size, and you’ll be able to fill them in on the details of what symptoms your dog is exhibiting.
+If you feel something is obstructing your dog’s bowels you’ll need to contact the vet.
+You don’t want to be treating your dog for constipation if you suspect they’ve swallowed something that’s now lodged in their system.
+Of course, follow your vet’s advice if they recommend prunes or prune juice for your dog.